logicmagix/XTide86/README.md

 - Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags
-Enable full color support (truecolor, terminal themes, etc.): --color -c Update XTide86 (anywhere):--update
+Enable 88 color support (256 is default) with --low-color or -lcUpdate tide42 (anywhere):--update
 Check version: --version
 Silence log: --quiet
 Help: --help